tylerwince/tylerwince.github.io/reading.md

 ---
 title: Reading
 permalink: /reading/
+layout: default
 ---

 These are books I've read in (generally) reverse chronological order since 2023.

 <div>
 {% for entry in site.data.reading.list %}